Kathleen Edwards: Personal life

 In 2004, Edwards married guitarist and collaborator Colin Cripps.
 They divorced in 2011.
 Edwards was later in a relationship with Justin Vernon, Wisconsin-born singer/songwriter and front-man of the band Bon Iver.
 Edwards and Vernon separated in 2012.
 In 2020, Edwards married property developer Sean McAdam.
 The couple now make their home in St. Petersburg, Florida.

 Edwards stepped back from the music scene in 2014, launching a coffee house in Stittsville called Quitters along with Rick Tremblay (who was her manager when she worked in a downtown Starbucks in the 1990s).
-She insisted that she is not leaving music but just taking a break, and that the name Quitters is "kind of tongue-in-cheek".
+She insisted that she was not leaving music but just taking a break, and that the name Quitters is "kind of tongue-in-cheek".
 Quitters closed on March 6, 2022 after Edwards sold the business, so that she could return to her music career.

 As of 2018, Edwards continued to perform sporadically, including a number of new songs.
 In August 2019, following the suicide of American singer-songwriter Neal Casal, Edwards opened up on Twitter about the struggle with depression that led her to take time away from her music career.